 Lenovo recently noted its headset won't be compatible with existing Oculus or Vive VR apps and games, but it may work with some HoloLens apps, i.e. scanning real world items to bring them into virtual worlds.

-And at GDC 2017, Microsoft also showed off the Acer Windows Mixed Reality developer edition headset that's set to ship to a select few developers starting this March.
+And at GDC 2017, Microsoft also showed off the Acer Windows Mixed Reality developer edition headset that's shipping to developers this summer.

 Microsoft Mixed Reality: What about Xbox?